khushiNgm/AWS_Projects/Project2/README.md

   ii) use1-az2 (us-east-1b)
  ▪ Availability Zone distribution: Balanced best effort

-⬜ Step 3: Integrate with other services
+⬜ STEP 3: Integrate with other services
 ▪ Integrate with Load Balancer:
 i) Select Load balancing options: Attach to an existing load balancer ii) Select the load balancers to attach: Chose from your balancer target group